 Whether you plan to add industrial flair in your current space or want to resurrect an old space, you can incorporate this stripped back design in your home in some easy ways:

-Worn, battered, and aged hues are matching well an industrial interior decor.
+Worn, battered, and aged hues are matching well industrial interior decor.
 You can choose monochromatic options with earthy accents or well-chosen organic accents.
 Oxidation inspired blues and reds or some metal-based tones such as iron and steel can also play a heavy part in your industrial design.
 The addition of natural wood and whites can balance and soften the palette.

-Corrugated, galvanized and rusted metals are the fundamental choices of an industrial interior design.
-Metal is an industrial powerhouse in its many forms, whether it's purely for looks or it’s serving a purpose.
+Corrugated, galvanized and rusted metals are the fundamental choices of industrial interior design.
+Metal is an industrial powerhouse in its many forms, whether it’s purely for looks or it’s serving a purpose.

 Industrial interiors don’t need perfectly painted and plastered walls.
 Industrial decor incorporates cracked, stained concrete and broken, bare brick.
 By embracing these details you can give your space a warehouse feel and an industrial look.